beanshell/beanshell/README.md

 beanshell-unuffical will create a version of bsh.jar with the following coordinates:

-org.apache-extras.beanshell:bsh:2.1.0-UNOFFICIAL-YYYYMMDD
+org.apache-extras.beanshell:bsh:X.Y.Z-UNOFFICIAL-YYYYMMDD

+where:
+- X.Y.Z is the beanshell version this branch is updated to
-where YYYYMMDD is the date of the snapshuld this branch is updated to.
+- YYYYMMDD is the date of the snapshuld this branch is updated to